tansive/tansive/README.md

 All with full execution graph visibility and audit logs.

+Tansive allows you to build and deploy agents independent of any agent platform, so they operate within your secure boundaries and access your data and systems in a way you define and control.

 Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, specify runtime validation of tool inputs, and Tansive enforces those rules while logging full tool call traces.

 ```bash